 While so merged, you gain glimpses of the spirit’s memory or recent experiences, and vice-versa, though you cannot communicate with each other in the traditional sense.
 You gain an additional power, depending on the nature of the spirit, according to the GM’s discretion (unless you can make an excellent case for a specific one), such as:

-- extra strength (double your Brawn bonus),
+- extra strength (double your Brawn modifier),

 - strong olfactory, or other, sense.